TracyZhangyr/Minecraft-Geolocator/docs/proposal.md

 using one photo from Minecraft.
 Our input will be a single image taken by the agent at ground level and our output will be an estimation of the longitude and latitude of the current block the agent is standing on.
+The agent will be limited to a certain area as minecraft worlds generate infinitely.
+The model will perform geo-estimations on the same map for which the training pictures were taken from.
+The map will probably be a randomly generated minecraft overworld rather than a custom made map.
 We got our inspiration from the game [GeoGessr](https://www.geoguessr.com/), a game where humans guess the location of the world given google map images.
 We are wondering how well machines could determine geolocation given an image.
 Our project could extend to real world applications such as automatic geolocation tagging for social media sites like instagram or facebook.

+### High-Level Overview
 ![overview pic](https://raw.githubusercontent.com/alaister123/Geolocator/main/docs/img/general_overview.PNG)

 ## AI/ML Algorithms
 We anticipate building few different Convolutional Neural Network architectures for our project.